-CONSUMPTION ADVICE FOR FISH FROM BIG BEAR LAKE
+CONSUMPTION ADVICE FOR FISH FROM LEGG LAKE

 OEHHA's advisory protocol requires at least nine fish of a species to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
 This is to ensure the sample dataset is representative of the fish species population in the water body.
 In some cases, an exception is made for species that are commonly caught and consumed from a given water body but where available data may be limited.
-For Big Bear Lake, the sample size criterion was met for the following species: Black Bass species, Common Carp, Crappie, and Rainbow Trout.
+For Legg Lake, the sample size criterion was met for the following species: Channel Catfish, Common Carp, Largemouth Bass, and sunfish species.
 There were not sufficient data to evaluate other species that may be found in this water body.

-BLACK BASS SPECIES (LARGEMOUTH AND SMALLMOUTH)
+BLACK BASS SPECIES (LARGEMOUTH BASS)

-The mean combined mercury concentration in black bass species from Big Bear Lake was 344 ppb.
-The mercury levels in individual black bass species were 354 ppb (Largemouth Bass) and 280 ppb (Smallmouth Bass), respectively.
-The mean PCB concentration in Largemouth Bass was 13 ppb.
-PCB concentration was not analyzed in Smallmouth Bass.
-Based on the concentration of mercury in these species, OEHHA recommends a maximum of one serving a week of black bass species for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of two servings a week for the general population (women 46 years and older, and men 18 years and older).
+The mean mercury and PCB concentrations in black bass species from Legg Lake were 191 and 10 ppb, respectively.
+OEHHA recommends a maximum of one serving a week of black bass species for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of three servings a week for the general population (women 46 years and older, and men 18 years and older), based on mercury.